 Paul Tai Yip Ng Memorial Award

 Mr. Peter Eng, family members, friends and colleagues established this fund within the David Lam Centre at Simon Fraser University in 1997 in memory of Mr. Peter Eng’s father, the late Mr. Paul Tai Yip Ng.
 Presently the fund provides for the annual awarding of a prize to a student who has composed an outstanding paper on intercultural issues, particularly as they apply to people in or from Canada and the Asia Pacific region.

 The award will be given to the best graduate student research paper that advances our understanding of intercultural issues, particularly as they apply to people in or from Canada and the Asia Pacific region.

-The paper must have been completed as part of the applicant’s graduate studies at Simon Fraser University in 2019.
+- The paper must have been completed as part of the applicant’s graduate studies at Simon Fraser University in 2019.
 The maximum number of pages is 30.

-This award is open to current graduate students from all disciplines at Simon Fraser University.
+- This award is open to current graduate students from all disciplines at Simon Fraser University.
 Awardee(s) must agree to attend the award ceremony in Spring 2020.

 Terms of the Award:

-The winner will be awarded a cheque in the amount of $1,200 at the award ceremony in Spring 2019.
+The winner will be presented a cheque in the amount of $1,200 at the award ceremony in Spring 2019.

 How to Submit: